Welcome to the Lake Tarpon Information Center

 News Archives: 1966: New plan formed for Lake Tarpon, 1965: Plans for Upper Tampa Bay call for changes in salinity

 In 2003, manatee reportedly come into the lake over the dam.
 Here is more information.
-No one else has confirmed this.
+No one else has confirmed this and no reports since then.

 If you have any material or ideas to contribute, please to email Paul.